unitedoperations/UnitedOperationsFramework/docs/missions/olsen-gear.md

 ### Important Note
 {: .fs-6 .text-blue-000 }
-Mission-makers, you can always use the UO Framework ACE3 based loadouts system in conjunction with the Olsen Loadout system at the same time!
+1st, Mission-makers, you can always use the UO Framework ACE3 based loadouts system in conjunction with the Olsen Loadout system at the same time!
+2nd, if you are using custom scripts that the UO Framework provides options to use we will point you to the docs if you encounter an error related to your custom scripts.
+You have been warned.

 ## Copying and Modifying Gear.sqf